NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 Known Issues
 ==============

-This section outlines some known issues with using Google Cloud Anthos with NVIDIA GPUs.
+This section outlines some known issues with using Google Cloud's Anthos with NVIDIA GPUs.

 #.
 Attaching a GPU to a Anthos on-prem worker node requires manually editing the VM from vSphere.
    These changes will not survive an Anthos on-prem upgrade process.
 When the node with the GPU is